saikyun/clobits/README.md

 make clean bindings
 ```

-This creates the folder `src/bindings`, in which you'll find:

-### Generated files

-These are included in the repo so that one can read the generated source when looking at github.
-As soon as you start using this library, you will overwrite these files.
-They should not be modified by hand.

-#### sdl.c and sdl.h -- generated c code

-These are necessary for polyglot to be able to call native libs.

-### sdl_ni.clj

-Clojure code that generates classes and interfaces to be with native-image

-#### sdl_ns.clj

-Clojure namespace that is used with polyglot.

-### How to put it all together

-Look at `src/clobits/examples/startup.clj` to see how you can use the same code for both polyglot and native-image.

-## Running the SDL example
+## Get libSDL2

-You need libSDL2 on your path, and possibly added to `"-Djava.library.path=<LIB_PATH_HERE>"` in `project.clj`.
+You need libSDL2 on your path, and possibly added to `"-Djava.library.path=<LIB_PATH_HERE>"` under your OS profile in `project.clj`.
+I've put some defaults there, but I'm not sure they're universal.

 ## Run on JVM using Polyglot